Cork Bohemians F.C.: League of Ireland

 Cork Bohemians were elected to the League of Ireland in 1932–33 after Brideville and Jacobs failed to gain re-election and Waterford resigned from the league before the start of the season.
-After Fordsons/Cork F.C. they became the second club from Cork city to join the league.
+After Cork F.C. (previously known as Fordsons) they became the second club from Cork city to join the league.
 Bohemians, following the example of Cork F.C., augmented local talent by importing players from Northern Ireland and England and their team included several former and future internationals.
 After an encouraging start to the 1932–33 season, which included 15,000 people watching a local derby against Cork F.C., they were forced to release eight professionals, and ended the season finishing fourth from the bottom.
 The 1933–34 season proved to be a lean one for all League of Ireland clubs and in particular Cork Bohemians.
 Travelling to fulfil away fixtures drained their meagre financial resources and receipts from their home games did not help.
 During the regular season their away game against Bray Unknowns was not played and the points were awarded to the Unknowns.
 Bohemians fell behind in their 5% of gate receipts payable to the league and found themselves suspended.
 Within a week the required amount was scraped together and the suspension lifted.
 However it proved only temporary relief and, after failing to raise the £15 which would have paid for them to travel to a League of Ireland Shield fixture with Dolphin at Harold's Cross Stadium on 28 April 1934, they resigned from the league on 22 April.